Black Friday and Cyber 5 Holiday Ecommerce Data and Trends

 Cyber Monday Data

-Cyber Monday remains the biggest U.S. online shopping day of all time, as shoppers took advantage of bigger-than-expected discounts in categories such as:
+Cyber Monday retained its status as the biggest U.S. online shopping day of all time, as shoppers took advantage of earlier-than-expected discounts in categories such as:

 U.S. Ecommerce Cyber 5 + Cyber Week Holiday Sales

-Cyber 5 ecommerce sales in the U.S. topped $41 billion in 2024, according to Adobe Analytics for the five-day stretch from Thanksgiving through Cyber Monday.
+Cyber 5 ecommerce sales in the U.S. reached $44.2 billion in 2025, according to Adobe Analytics for the five-day stretch from Thanksgiving through Cyber Monday.

-Salesforce ecommerce data from the entirety of Cyber Week (Tuesday prior to Thanksgiving through Cyber Monday, a seven-day period) shows that U.S. consumers spent about $76 billion.
+Salesforce ecommerce data from the entirety of Cyber Week (Tuesday prior to Thanksgiving through Cyber Monday, a seven-day period) shows that U.S. consumers spent $79.6 billion.
 Comparing the Adobe and Salesforce projections shows some similarities and some differences in the two big firms during Cyber Week.

 Black Friday Ecommerce Sales